IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 strings of ingress and egress packet lengths.
 The training packet sequence with the closest distance to the testing packet sequence is deemed the match.
 Dyer et al. {{dyer2012peek}}
-used a Naive Bayes classifier trained with a reduced set of features, including total response transmission time, length of packets (in each direction), and burst lengths.\footnote{Wang
+used a Naive Bayes classifier trained with a reduced set of features, including total response transmission time, length of packets (in each direction), and burst lengths.
+(Wang
-{{wang2016website}} notes that measuring burst lengths in Tor is difficult given the presence of SENDME cells for flow control.} This approach did not yield any measurable improvements over the SVM classifier from Panchenko et al. Cai et al. {{cai2012touching}} extend the work of Lu et al. by adding transpositions to the Levenshtein distance computation and normalizing the result, yielding what the authors refer to as the Optimal String Alignment Distance (OSAD).
+{{wang2016website}} notes that measuring burst lengths in Tor is difficult given the presence of SENDME cells for flow control.)
+This approach did not yield any measurable improvements over the SVM classifier from Panchenko et al. Cai et al. {{cai2012touching}} extend the work of Lu et al. by adding transpositions to the Levenshtein distance computation and normalizing the result, yielding what the authors refer to as the Optimal String Alignment Distance (OSAD).